'I Just Think It's A Bad Dream': Parent Reacts After Pregnant Mother Of 4 Killed On Texas Highway

 Police say the driver of the SUV that caused the crash, 31-year-old Adan Hermosillo Garcia, initially ran away from the scene but was quickly found by Mansfield police officers.

 Arlington police then went through a series of roadside sobriety tests before taking him into custody.
-Garcia is now at the Tarrant County Jail.MORE NEWS: Police Arrest Adan Garcia For DWI Crash That Killed 3, Including Pregnant Woman And Her Child
+Garcia is now at the Tarrant County Jail.MORE NEWS: Texas Attorney General Announces Formation Of 2021 Election Integrity Unit

 “I don’t think any family should have to go through something like this,” Parker said.
 “So if you’re going to drink, don’t drive.
 Please.”